crespohector/Inspired/README.md

   * Users can create an account, log in, and log out.
   * Users can use a demo log in to try the site.
   * Logged out users are directed to the home page.
-  * Logged in users can create, edit, and delete quotes they created.
+  * Logged in users can create, edit, and delete quotes.
-  * Logged in users can create, edit, and delete collections they created.
+  * Logged in users can create, edit, and delete collections.
   * Logged in users can like/dislike a quote.

 ## BONUS / STRETCH GOALS